 - A square image with a call to action (CLICK HERE in Andrew’s case) which prospect can click to get to your group.

-In a step by step video, John Jones shows you how to create engaging profile funnels includes free picture editor you can use to create your images.
+In a step-by-step video, John Jones shows you how to create engaging profile funnels includes a free picture editor you can use to create your images.

 #3 Know your niche and start delivering value

 After creating your group and profile funnels, you need to define the niche you want to target and join a handful of popular groups in that niche to start with.

 You need to start engaging in conversation within those groups.
 Create unique content and share in related groups.

 Members would start to see you as an authority in the niche and then follow you to your Facebook profile and then eventually become a member of your group, many thanks to your profile funnels.

 While helping people in those groups, make sure you avoid selfless promotion and spamming of other people.

 This way, they will respect and be eager to know more about you by visiting your Facebook profile.

 So, I will advise you to have a link to your own group on your profile so they can trace you back to your own community.